cemckinley1/github-portfolio-project4/README.md

 WHERE fa.country_code = 'WLD' AND (fa.year = 2016 OR fa.year = 1990);
 ```

-### 1e.If you compare the amount of forest area lost between 1990 and 2016, to which country's total area in 2016 is it closest to?
+### 1e.
+If you compare the amount of forest area lost between 1990 and 2016, to which country's total area in 2016 is it closest to?

 ```sql
 SELECT t1.country_code, t1.country_name, t1.year, la.total_area_sq_mi * 2.59 AS total_area_sqkm